Wild Guns

 Wild Guns takes place in a sci-fi meets wild west world that is pretty unique.
 It is like Brave Starr or the Wild West C.O.W.
 Boys of Moo Mesa, both obscure references but, hey, now you’ve learned something.
 Seeing traditional bandits on horseback mixed with giant mecha and armored tanks is weird.
 But that meshing of two worlds is what helps the game both stand out and offer variety.

 Wild Guns is a third person shooter and harkens back to old school arcade games like Cabal.
 The controls and mechanics in Wild Guns are near perfect.
 You can move side to side in a limited space as you manually control a cross hair to attack enemies.
-You can’t move and shoot, which is an important distinction.
+You cannot move and shoot, which is an important distinction.
 Holding attack produces rapid fire shots while tapping it will toss out a lasso that freezes enemies in place, including bosses.
 Normally third person shooters like this provide cover.
 Here you have no such niceties.
 Instead you have a number of defensive moves.
 You can double jump but more importantly you have a diving roll.
 You are invincible during its animation, making it the most important technique in the game.
 With skill you can even shoot enemy bullets out of the sky.

 Power-ups aren’t as frequent as in most shooters but they do exist.
 The shotgun, gatling gun, and grenade launcher are all awesome, even if they have limited ammo.
 I question why the pop shooter was included as I still don’t know what the hell it does.
 It seems like more of a punishment than a weapon.
 Like Sunset Riders you can chuck dynamite back before it explodes in addition to having a limited number of bombs.
 The most devastating is the V-Gun.
 Shooting bullets slowly fills a meter.
 Once full you are granted this bad ass weapon of mass destruction and are invincible while it lasts.
 Unfortunately it doesn’t carry over from one scene to the next.